E Talking

 "E Talking" is a song by Belgian electronic music duo Soulwax.
 It was released as the second single from their third studio album, Any Minute Now (2004), on 17 January 2005.
-It reached number 27 on the UK Singles Chart in 2005.
+It reached number 27 on the UK Singles Chart in 2005, marking the band's highest ever chart placement and making it their most successful single to date.
 A snippet of the song is featured on their 2005 album Nite Versions, through a hidden track in the pregap.